ch-ankit/ch-ankit/README.md

 ### Hi there 👋, I'm Ankit
 - 🔭 I’m currently working on Backend (mostly using Nodejs), Database and Data Engineering.
-- 🌱 I’m currently learning Python, Tools for Data Engineering.
+- 🌱 I’m currently learning Python and different tools for Data Engineering.
 - 📫 How to reach me:
 &nbsp;[Facebook](https://www.facebook.com/ankeat/)
 &nbsp;[LinkedIn](https://www.linkedin.com/in/ankit-khatiwada-ak/)